nmfs-ost/noaa-fit-resources/_posts/2021-06-11-contributing.md

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [fisheries.toolbox@noaa.gov](mailto:fisheries.toolbox@noaa.gov).

-## I don't want to read this whole thing I just have a question!!!
+## I don't want to read this whole thing I just have a question!

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-Please email the toolbox maintainers [fisheries.toolbox@noaa.gov](mailto:fisheries.toolbox@noaa.gov) or the owners of the specific repository if you have a question.
+Please [contact the toolbox maintainers](https://noaa-fisheries-integrated-toolbox.github.io/resources/onboarding/contact/), or the owners of a specific repository directly if you have a question.

 ## How Can I Contribute?